-- E4.1 Adverse effects resulting from wind turbine development, increased water demand or impacts on water quality are not considered likely for any of the four European sites. - E4.2 Loss of supporting habitats and urbanisation impacts are unlikely to affect the North Pennine Moors SAC/SPA. - E4.3 Loss of supporting habitats and urban edge effects are assessed as likely to affect the South Pennine Moors SAC/SPA, however, they are considered to be adequately avoided and mitigated by the policy response in the Core Strategy Publication Draft. - E4.4 Recreational impacts are assessed as potentially affecting any of the four sites, however, they are considered to be adequately avoided and mitigated by the Core Strategy policy response.
+- 0.4.1 Adverse effects resulting from wind turbine development, increased water demand or impacts on water quality are not considered likely for any of the four European sites. - 0.4.2 Loss of supporting habitats and urbanisation impacts are unlikely to affect the North Pennine Moors SAC/SPA. - 0.4.3 Loss of supporting habitats and urbanisation impacts are assessed as likely to affect the South Pennine Moors SAC/SPA, however, they are considered to be adequately avoided and mitigated by the policy response in Core Strategy Policy SC8. - 0.4.4 Recreational impacts are assessed as potentially affecting any of the four sites, however, they are considered to be adequately avoided and mitigated by the Core Strategy policy response.

-- E4.5 The likelihood of traffic-related atmospheric pollution will be subject to more detailed traffic modelling during the pre-allocations testing stage. - E4.6 The distribution and magnitude of impacts differs between the four designated areas.
+The distribution and magnitude of impacts differs between the four designated areas.
 Evidence is presented to indicate that, if left unmitigated, impacts are likely to be greater in relation to the South Pennine Moors sites due to their relative proximity to locations for future development and high levels of accessibility, a key influence on the numbers of people visiting the sites and associated impacts.
-Chapter 7 describes how the impacts are likely to affect each site, and determines whether there would be adverse effects on ecological integrity.